Abraham called the name of that place The LORD Will Provide, as it is said to this day, "In the mount of the LORD it will be provided."

 Then Abraham raised his eyes and looked, and behold, behind him a ram caught in the thicket by his horns; and Abraham went and took the ram and offered him up for a burnt offering in the place of his son.
 Abraham called the name of that place The LORD Will Provide, as it is said to this day, "In the mount of the LORD it will be provided."
 (Genesis 22:13-14)

 The next day he saw Jesus coming to him and said, "Behold, the Lamb of God who takes away the sin of the world!
 (John 1:29)

 Indeed, God provided for Abraham and Isaac.
 This provision served as an example more than 1600 years before Jesus was born, crucified, and risen from the dead.
 God chose this emotionally charged and difficult test to exemplify the seriousness of sin and the heaviness of the price that would be paid to redeem a people to Himself.

-Those who use this passage of Scripture to claim that God was cruel in using such a drastic test in the life of Abraham and Isaac fail to understand that this passage really emphasizes the love of a God who, although He stayed the hand of Abraham and ensured Isaac's safety, was willing to offer His own beloved Son for the salvation of His enemies.
+Those who use this passage of Scripture to claim that God was cruel in using such a drastic test in the life of Abraham and Isaac fail to understand that this passage really emphasizes the love of a God.
+Although He stayed the hand of Abraham and ensured Isaac's safety, He was willing to offer His own beloved Son for the salvation of His enemies.